Temasek Foundation: Singapore Millennium Foundation

 More than 200 post graduate research scholarships have been awarded as at 2010.
-These scholarships included supporting clinician scientists in their research.
-A number of SMF scholars have attained faculty positions in local Universities and/or continued their research at Universities and Research Institutes locally and abroad.
+These scholarships supported clinician scientists in their research.
+A number of SMF scholars have attained faculty positions in local Universities and/or continued their research at universities and research institutes locally and abroad.

-In 2010, the SMF discontinued its scholarship schemes and channeled its funds to support smaller more niche research programmes in Singapore.
+In 2010, the SMF discontinued its scholarship schemes and channeled its funds to support smaller, more niche research programmes in Singapore.
 Some supported research programmes include Liver Cancer, Parkinson Disease, Neuromuscular Disease, Bio-fuel and Mental Health.

-In 2011, SMF initiated grant calls to researchers from NUS, NTU, NIE and other selected Research Institutes.
-To date, research grants have been awarded in Pedagogy and Learning/Special Needs Education, Ageing, Palliative Care and Non-Medical Bio-Science.
+In 2011, SMF initiated grant calls to researchers from NUS, NTU, NIE and other selected research institutes.
+To date, research grants have been awarded in Pedagogy and Learning/Special Needs Education, Ageing, Palliative Care, and Non-Medical Bio-Science.

 A second grant call inviting more research proposals in these areas was launched in December 2012.
 There have been five grant calls since, with a sixth grant call in progress.

 Temasek Life Sciences Laboratory

 Temasek Life Sciences Laboratory (TLL) is a research institute established in 2002 that undertakes bio-molecular science research and applications to benefit people.
 It is a beneficiary of Temasek Trust and an affiliate of the National University of Singapore and the Nanyang Technological University.

-With approximately 240 researchers from 21 different nationalities, TLL's vision is to build a pre-eminent organisation of global talent to undertake bio-molecular science research and applications for the benefit of Asia and beyond.
-Its research programmes in the food-agri biotech space shows how science and technology can help meet food security challenges and improve food supply.

-TLL's primary focus lies in understanding the cellular mechanisms that underlie the development and physiology of plants, fungi and animals.
-Such research provides new understanding of how organisms function and foundation for biotechnology innovation.
+With approximately 240 researchers of 21 different nationalities, TLL's primary focus lies in understanding the cellular mechanisms that underlie the development and physiology of plants, fungi and animals.
+Such research provides new understanding of how organisms function and a foundation for biotechnology innovation.

-TLL has an international network of partnerships with hopes to benefit the development of the biotechnology industry in Singapore through collaborations and joint research ventures with local and international partners.
+TLL has an international network of partnerships and hopes to benefit the development of the biotechnology industry in Singapore through collaborations and joint research ventures with local and international partners.